AC297r-MBTA-2018/Final-Report/feature.md

 #### Feature Set 3: Time Flexibility Score

 One of the key interpretations we would like to make is whether a rider is flexible in their trip schedule.
 To represent time flexibility, we first normalized the weekday hourly and weekend hourly patterns independently.
 The normalized vectors can be interpreted as probability distributions of hourly usage on either weekday or weekend.
 A less time flexible rider would then have a distribution with a higher max than a more time flexible rider as depicted in Figure 5.
 Therefore, we used the maxes of the weekday and weekend distributions to represent rider time flexibility.
-Again, a more flexible rider would have a lower score.
+A more flexible rider would thus have a lower score.

 | <img src="img/flexibility_schematics.png" width="1000">|
 |:--:|
 | ***Figure 5: Schematics Comparing Less to More Flexixble Rider Temporal Distribution*** A. A less flexible rider would have higher and more concentrated peaks.
 B. A more flexible rider would have lower and more spread out peaks.|

-### Geographical patterns
+### Geographical Patterns

 To represent rider geographical usage patterns, we counted the number of trips rider took in each zip code.
 We chose to summarize geographical usage pattern at the zip code level for 2 reasons: 1) Counting at the stop level would produce too many features (approximately 8000); and 2) The census data is provided at the zip code level, so counting at the zip code level would facilitate demographics inference.
-This gives a total of around 100 numeric features.
+This gives a total of around 100 numeric features (Feature set 4).

 ### Ticket Purchasing Pattern

 To represent rider ticket-purchasing habits, we counted the number of different service-brands, tariff (e.g., 7-day pass, monthly pass, Pay-as-you-go) and user-type associated with each rider ID.
-This give a total of 25 numeric features.
+This give a total of 25 numeric features (Feature set 5).

 ### Feature Collections

 Two combinations of features sets were made for comparison.

-- Feature collection 1: Feature sets 1a, 2, 3, 4, and 5
+- Feature collection 1: Feature sets 1a (168 Hourly), 2 (Weekday vs. Weekend Total Counts), 3 (Time Flexibility Score), 4 (Geographical Patterns by Zip Code), and 5 (Ticket Purchasing Pattern)

     | <img src="img/feature168_details.png" width="1000">|
     |:--:|
     | ***Figure 6: Feature Details for Feature Collection 1*** |

-- Feature collection 2: Feature sets 1b, 2, 3, 4, and 5
+- Feature collection 2: Feature sets 1b (Weekday Hourly vs. Weekend Hourly), 2 (Weekday vs. Weekend Total Counts), 3 (Time Flexibility Score), 4 (Geographical Patterns by Zip Code), and 5 (Ticket Purchasing Pattern)

     | <img src="img/feature48_details.png" width="1000">|
     |:--:|